dacrands/nyt-api-api/README.md

 <a name="getStarted"></a>
 ## Getting Started

-This application anticipates you to configure some environment variables.

 ### Create a virtualenv
 First, create a virtual environment and activate it.
 For NodeJS folks, you can think of this as `npm init`.
 ```bash